mitquinn/box-api-sdk/README.md

 - [ ] Create Technical Overview
 - [x] Copy over things that have been done to the new ReadMe 1/28/21
 - [ ] Convert Dot -> Collections, Remove Dot
+- [ ] Extract RecentItemsResource into a simple Entries abstract

 ### Authorization Api
 - [ ] AccessToken Resource